andy-guttridge/soliterm/README.md

 - The official [Python documentation](https://docs.python.org/3/howto/curses.html) on the curses library was referenced to understand how to use curses
 - Code from [this tutorial](https://www.codingem.com/python-range-of-letters/) from codingem was adapated to create a range of letters
 - This [Stack Overflow](https://stackoverflow.com/questions/21505871/curses-window-getstr) question helped to resolve a bug caused by the getstr() function returning a value of a type other than a string
+- This tutorial from [thispointer.com](https://thispointer.com/count-occurrences-of-a-value-in-numpy-array-in-python/) was referenced to learn how to count the number of occurences of a value in an array

 ### Content
 *To complete*